 Map Help and Descriptions

-No evidence of Breeding
+No Evidence of Breeding

 Black Tern breeding habitat in Montana is mostly wetlands, marshes, prairie potholes, and small ponds.
 However, several locations are on man-made islands or islands in man-made reservoirs.
 Across all Montana sites where Black Terns are present, approximately 30%-50% of the wetland complex is emergent vegetation.
 Vegetation within known breeding colonies includes alkali bulrushes, canary reed-grass, cattail spp., sedge spp., rush spp., reed spp., grass spp.,

 Ecological Systems Associated with this Species

 Details on Creation and Suggested Uses and Limitations

 How Associations Were Made

-We associated the use and habitat quality (high, medium, or low) of each of the 82 ecological systems mapped in Montana for
+We associated the use and habitat quality (common or occasional) of each of the 82 ecological systems mapped in Montana for

 vertebrate animal species that regularly breed, overwinter, or migrate through the state by:

-Using personal observations and reviewing literature that summarize the breeding, overwintering, or migratory habitat requirements of each species (Dobkin 1992, Hart et al. 1998, Hutto and Young 1999, Maxell 2000, Foresman 2001, Adams 2003, and Werner et al. 2004);
+Using personal observations and reviewing literature that summarize the breeding, overwintering, or migratory habitat requirements of each species (Dobkin 1992, Hart et al. 1998, Hutto and Young 1999, Maxell 2000, Foresman 2012, Adams 2003, and Werner et al. 2004);

 Evaluating structural characteristics and distribution of each ecological system relative to the species' range and habitat requirements;

-Examining the observation records for each species in the state-wide point database associated with each ecological system;
+Examining the observation records for each species in the state-wide point observation database associated with each ecological system;

 Calculating the percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system to get a measure of "observations versus availability of habitat".

 Species that breed in Montana were only evaluated for breeding habitat use, species that only overwinter in Montana were only evaluated for overwintering habitat use, and species that only migrate through Montana were only evaluated for migratory habitat use.

-In general, species were associated as using an ecological system if structural characteristics of used habitat documented in the literature were present in the ecological system or large numbers of point observations were associated with the ecological system.
+In general, species were listed as associated with an ecological system if structural characteristics of used habitat documented in the literature were present in the ecological system or large numbers of point observations were associated with the ecological system.

-However, species were not associated with an ecological system if there was no support in the literature for use of structural characteristics in an ecological system,
+However, species were not listed as associated with an ecological system if there was no support in the literature for use of structural characteristics in an ecological system,

 point observations were associated with that system.

-High, medium, and low habitat quality was assigned based on the degree to which the structural characteristics of an ecological system matched the preferred structural habitat characteristics for each species in the literature.
+Common versus occasional association with an ecological system was assigned based on the degree to which the structural characteristics of an ecological system matched the preferred structural habitat characteristics for each species as represented in scientific literature.

-The percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system was also used to guide assignments of habitat quality.
+The percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system was also used to guide assignment of common versus occasional association.

-If you have any questions or comments on species associations with ecological systems, please contact Bryce Maxell at email@example.com
+If you have any questions or comments on species associations with ecological systems, please contact the Montana Natural Heritage Program's Senior Zoologist.

 Suggested Uses and Limitations